-The Manitoulin-Sudbury DSB continues to engage its staff in training in order to improve client service.
-In the past two years, staff have been trained on issues such as addictions and mental health, preventing workplace burnout, Labour Market Information, First Nations Health Benefits only to name a few.
+The Manitoulin-Sudbury DSB continues to engage its staff in training to improve client service.
+In the past two years, staff have been trained on issues such as addictions and mental health, essential communication and cultural competency only to name a few.

 The Manitoulin-Sudbury DSB believes in providing a softer approach in dealing with its clients.
 Ontario Works is a very paper oriented program.
-In order to give Case Managers more quality time to work closer with their clients, the administrative functions have been streamlined within our offices.
+To give Case Managers more quality time to work closer with their clients, the administrative functions have been streamlined within our offices.
 Two of these tasks transferred to the Integrated Program Assistant are the input of the Income Reporting Statements and the completion of the Discretionary Benefit requests.
-The Manitoulin-Sudbury DSB strongly encourage the participation in the Exempt Based Income (EBI) reporting.
-Currently 80% of the case load is on EBI.
+The Manitoulin-Sudbury DSB strongly encourages the participation in the Exempt Based Income (EBI) reporting.
+Currently 81% of the case load is on EBI.
 This is reviewed at every Participation Agreement review.
 These, along with other tasks assigned to the Integrated Program Assistant allow the Case Managers to spend more time directly with their clients.